 Graham Norton has been interviewing celebrities for a long time now, and his current BBC show has been going for nearly 13 years.
 But his weekly Channel 4 show So Graham Norton was quite different.
 It involved much more adult humour and audience interaction, and searches for weird material on the internet.
 There were celebrity guests as well, but they were people that Graham had on his wishlist that he wanted to meet, rather than anyone who was promoting anything.

 That show was succeeded by V Graham Norton, which was similar in many ways, still featuring adult humour, funny games and celebrity guests, but was broadcast every weeknight instead of just once a week.
-It just shows how popular Graham was at the time, and why the BBC were so determined to snap him up,
+It proves just how popular Graham was at the time, and why the BBC were so determined to snap him up.

 A big star in the Channel 4 shows was Betty Hoskins, a former dinner lady at Graham’s old drama school.
 The pair were reunited in one of the games on Graham’s show (where she won a tongue-shaped dildo of all things!), and from that point on appeared regularly on his programmes.
 She was a great sport and really enjoyed herself.

 Betty sadly passed away earlier this month, and Graham paid tribute to her after the closing credits of Series 26 Episode 12 of his BBC show, broadcast on 20th December 2019.
 Her passing will probably be overshadowed by the more famous celebrities we’ve lost this year, but long-term fans of Graham knew her well and will miss her.